markcunninghamuk/FluidTest/Readme.md

 ﻿
 # Introduction (v1.0.0.15 onwards)
 A flexible Engine allowing you to focus on reusable components and removing the need to have messy unreadable tests.
-Scenarios where you will want to consider using it.
+Scenarios where you will consider using it.

 - Data based testing
 - Enforcing maximum reuse of test scenarios (Single Responsibility Principle)
 - Readable tests
 - Complex domains where entity behavior is highly coupled
-- You want test code to match production grade.
+- You require test code to match production grade.
-- You want a standard approach to testing.
+- You require a standard approach to testing.
 - Fluent API, making it more focused.
 - Parallel test executions, most approaches load data at the start and wipe at the end, but for parallel runs this is not always a good approach